PhilipYip1988/python-tutorials/008_functions/readme.md

 # Functions

 The previous tutorials have looked at using inbuilt functions with inbuilt datatypes such as strings, integers, floats, bools, lists, tuples, sets and dictionaries.
-When using a function, some concepts have already been explroed such a positional and keyword input arguments and referencing a function versus calling a function.
+When using a function, some concepts have already been explored such a positional and keyword input arguments and referencing a function versus calling a function.
 In this guide, custom functions will be defined and called.

 ## Variables Recap